manavpatel571/rag/README.md

 4. **Question Answering**
    - Retrieves relevant chunks based on query
    - Formats context with text and image info
-   - Generates answer using Gemini 2.0 Flash
+   - Generates answer using Qwen
    - Returns answer with citations and images

 ## Example Questions